Liam Marshall Creative customer privacy notice

 What information we collect, use, and why

-We collect or use the following information to provide and improve products and services for clients:
+We collect or use the following information to provide services and goods, including delivery:

 Names and contact details